verus-lang/verus/INSTALL.md

 This command builds (or re-builds) `vargo`, our cargo wrapper, and adds it to the `PATH` for the current shell.

+If you use [direnv](https://direnv.net/), then this activation is performed automatically (i.e., you don't need to `source ../tools/activate`; instead, `vargo` will automatically be in your `PATH` as long as you are in the `source` subdirectory or any directory under it).

 Now, simply run,

 ```